Escohen98/undoc-web/README.md

     2. Install dependencies (see below)
     3. Navigate to the working directory
     4. Run the dang program (python3 app.py)
-    5. Connect to your server (localhost:1337)
+    5. Connect to your server (localhost)
+    6. Optional: Create an HTTPs certificate (port 443)

 # Dependencies
 * pip3 install flask